 The project team supports civil society groups that participate in the implementation of new procedures for securing land rights.
 Civil society actors take on an important role in monitoring conflicts and shaping dialogue processes, and act as service providers.

 3. Improving the framework conditions for responsible private agricultural investment

 Through a series of awareness-raising and dialogue activities, the project team supports the responsible design of agricultural investments that consider the rights and needs of the local population.
 In Ethiopia, Uganda and Laos, this field of action is supported and deepened through European Union cofinancing (Responsible Governance of Investment in Land, RGIL).

 The ‘Voluntary Guidelines on the Responsible Governance of Tenure of Land, Fisheries and Forests’ and the ‘Principles for Responsible Agricultural Investment’ of the United Nations’ Committee on World Food Security (CFS) guide the project’s actions.
 The activities in the target regions in Madagascar are being implemented by the ECO-GOPA-Land Resources working group.

-The global project has already been able to strengthen the land rights of over 80,000 small farming households.
-Of these, 28,000 households have registered their land rights in the name of the woman or together as a couple.
+The global project has already been able to strengthen the land rights of over 110,000 small farming households.
+Of these, more than 43,000 households have registered their land rights in the name of the woman or together as a couple.

 The project has helped to resolve nearly 3,700 land conflicts.